alhazmitala/Meow-Bites-Website/README.md

 Built a responsive, dynamic e-commerce website for the Meow Bites cat food brand with a cloud database system as a full stack developer using HTML, CSS and JS.

 # Description
-This website features multiple pages
+The project aims to provide users with a way to purchase Meow Bites products, submit support tickets, and send feedback, while provinding administrators to add, modify, and delete products.
+This website features multiple pages such as a home, feedback, product, support page.

 # Details
 Programming Languages